MukitCSTE/UVicSENG360Labs/lab06/index2015.md

 | user | user360 | user360    |
 | root | root    | root360lab |

-# Part 3: The ShellShock Bug #
+# Part 2: The ShellShock Bug #

 You may have heard of the ShellShock bug from 2014.
 You can read up on it [here](https://en.wikipedia.org/wiki/Shellshock_%28software_bug%29).

+Go to the CERT Coordination Center: [http://cert.org/](http://cert.org/)

+**Question 1** What is the purpose of the CERT Coordination Center?

+**Question 2** What is a CVE?

-**Question 6** What are the CVEs that relate to the ShellShock bug?
+**Question 3** What are the CVEs that relate to the ShellShock bug?

 Find and read Vulnerability Note [VU#252743](http://www.kb.cert.org/vuls/id/252743).
 This note will point you to a RedHat blog where the bug is described.

-**Question 7** What are the tests for the vulnerabilities in each of the main two CVEs?
+**Question 4** What are the tests for the vulnerabilities in each of the main two CVEs?

-Given your answer to **Question 7**, try the two tests to check if `bash` is vulnerable (it is).
+Given your answer to **Question 4**, try the two tests to check if `bash` is vulnerable (it is).

-# Part 4: Apache Setup #
+# Part 3: Apache Setup #

 Your virtual machine is already running Apache on port 80 (port 3080 for this host machine).
-Apache configuration files are located in the VM at `/etc/apache2`
+Apache configuration files are located at `/etc/apache2`

 ## Enable cgi ##